whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 The aim is to use a standardised White Lab approach for:

 - organising project directories
-- preparing sample sheets and metadata
+- preparing samplesheets and metadata
 - preparing launch files
 - documenting references and run settings
 - keeping project setup reproducible and easy to understand